eReuse/devicehub-teal/README.md

   docker compose down -v
 ```

-If you want to enter a shell inside a container:
 If you want to enter a shell inside a **new instance of the container**:
 ```
   docker run -it --entrypoint= ${target_docker_image} bash